 |Crazy Horse III||875||Curtained rooms in VIP, includes $475 alcohol|

-Little Darlings, Talk of the Town and Palomino are nude clubs, with Palomino having by far the best dancer selection of the three; the other clubs in this chart are topless.
+Little Darlings, Talk of the Town and Palomino are nude clubs; the other clubs in this chart are topless.

-At Palomino Club, you can save money by opting for the smaller curtained room ($450, with no extra bar tab), which means you could spend two hours with beautiful naked dancers for roughly the same price as only one hour at Crazy Horse III.
+At Palomino Club (club review / club website), you can save money by opting for the smaller curtained room ($450, with no extra bar tab), which means you could spend two hours with beautiful naked dancers for roughly the same price as only one hour at Crazy Horse III.
 Now I know what I’m going to ask my wife to get me for Christmas.